 The leading surface of the engine modules is devoted to shielding the entire craft.
 Many systems exist to handle these duties, but the most successful concept is a cloud of nanotech devices that extends many kilometers in front of the singleship, coupled with a coolant cloud released from the front of the engine.
 These two clouds are constantly magnetically recycled through the engine module.
 This allows any matter the vessel intercepts to be collected for fuel (if the vessel uses Fusion, AMAT, or monopole reactor drives) and breaks down larger bits of interstellar debris to a more manageable size as it impacts the nanobot cloud.

 Crew compartments require heavy radiation shielding, as they are directly in the exhaust plume of the running engine.
-This is usually accomplished with ylem, if the material is available.
-If not, a tungsten block may be used to deflect the gamma ray exhaust of the engine.
+This is usually accomplished with a tungsten block which is used as a shadow shield to protect against the gamma ray output of the engine.

 When inside a stellar system, most singleships use a magnetic sail drive system that combines the power of both engine modules, and most also use this for braking upon arrival at their destination.
 Other braking systems have the forward facing engine turn over in mid-flight, and connect to the crew compartment.
 The engine is then brought up to power facing in the opposite direction.
 The exhaust plume then acts to deflect incoming debris, or ionize anything it can't deflect, so the magnetic sail can deflect it.

 Most singleships have a sentient subsophont expert system pilot software suite.
 This software suite generally contains a stellar cartography application, a wormhole link chart, and a short description of each destination.
 This information can be updated automatically at nearly any spaceport.
 This expert system also maintains the crew of the vessel while they are in nanostasis - if such is used on the vessel.